 Now click the Assign button to create the "Shift +A" keyboard combination for this hotkey.

-Note: If you attempt to assign a hotkey which will conflict with the hotkey for another command, you will receive an error message detailing what the hotkey conflicts with.
+If you attempt to assign a hotkey which will conflict with the hotkey for another command, you will receive an error message detailing what the hotkey conflicts with.

-This dialog will also allow you to choose whether to remove the current association and assign the new hotkey, or to return to the dialog to choose a different command for it.
+This dialog will also allow you to choose whether to remove the current associated and assign the new hotkey, or to return to the dialog to choose a different command for it.
 You cannot begin a multiple hotkey sequence with any key that is currently in use as a 'stand alone' hotkey.

 Click OK to return to plan view, and now you can use the newly assigned Adjust Material Definition hotkey in a 3D view to quickly activate this tool.

-To create a list of Hotkeys
+To create a list of hotkeys

 A list of the hotkeys available to the current program user can be saved in .html or .xhtml format.